 Who Should Homeschool Year Round?

-Of course, all families can implement a year round homeschooling and work out great.
-However, there are families that have unconventional lifestyles in which a year round homeschool works best for.
+Of course, all families can implement year-round homeschooling and work out great.
+However, there are families that have unconventional lifestyles for which a year-round homeschool works best.

 - Traveling homeschool families